Installing A Yoga Swing Safely

 Along with this, you may need expansion bolts which create a snug fit.

-Once the bolts are securely in place, you can take the daisy chain straps and feed them through the ceiling hooks which can then be positioned to the height that is suitable for your yoga trapeze to hang from any of the loops.
+Once the bolts are securely in place, you can take the daisy chain straps and feed them through the ceiling hooks which can then be positioned to the height that is suitable for your yoga swing to hang from any of the loops.

 When you are happy with the placement, it is important to test the set-up before getting in and enjoying your practice.